Ensemble Program Overview

 A Pre-Ensemble team consists of one or more investigators or a greater number of team members addressing an unmet medical need.
 Formed in response to funding opportunities or organically, these teams collaborate to submit an Ensemble proposal for review by CTSI committees.
 If approved for funding, they become "Ensembles."

-The research is supported through our Function/Partner integration strategy, which includes contributions by any relevant CTSI function or structure (e.g., Clinical Trials Office; Adult Translational Research Unit; Community Engagement Consultation Service; Integrating Special Populations; Clinical Research Data Warehouse, BERD; or the CTSI/MSOE Deep Learning Initiative, etc.).
+The research is backed by our Function/Partner integration strategy, involving contributions from various CTSI functions such as the Clinical Trials Office, Adult Translational Research Unit, Community Engagement Consultation Service, Integrating Special Populations, Clinical Research Data Warehouse, BERD, or the CTSI/MSOE Deep Learning Initiative.

 Integrated Clinical and Research Ensemble Clusters